Midland

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Midland has 71 active public transport stops offering a mix of train and bus services.
-These stops are served by 44 different routes, collectively facilitating 4,086 weekly passenger trips.
+Midland has 77 active public transport stops offering a mix of train and bus services.
+These stops are served by 44 routes, collectively facilitating 4,086 weekly passenger trips.
 Residents enjoy excellent transport accessibility, with an average distance of 183 meters to the nearest stop.
+As a predominantly residential area, most residents commute outward using cars (74%), followed by trains (9%) and buses (6%).
+On average, there are 0.7 vehicles per dwelling, below the regional norm.
+According to the 2021 Census, only 3.9% of residents work from home, which may reflect COVID-19 conditions.

-Service frequency averages 583 trips per day across all routes, equating to about 57 weekly trips per individual stop.
+Service frequency across all routes averages 583 trips per day, equating to approximately 53 weekly trips per stop.

 Frequently Asked Questions - Transport